 Rep. Steven Horsford has named Jonathan Stoll and Rochelle Ortiz from Shadow Ridge High School as the winners of the 2020 Congressional App Challenge in (NV-04).

-When asked what inspired the creation of Health++, the students said, “We were inspired to make this app because we saw a lot of our peers struggling with mental health issues and felt we could do something to help.”
+When asked what inspired the creation of Health++ the students said, “We were inspired to make this app because we saw the amount of our peers struggling with mental health issues and felt we could do something to help.”